bpeel/prevo/README.md

  http://www.busydoingnothing.co.uk/neilroberts.asc

-The message for each tag contains the git hashes used for the ReVo sources and the prevodb program.
+The git submodules were added in version 0.25 so the signed tag contains the commit hash of the dependencies used as well.
+For older versions, the message for each tag contains the git hashes used for the ReVo sources and the prevodb program.
 This information can be used to build a copy of a release using exactly the same data.
 You can see this information for example with:

     git show 0.12